P1 Kropp o Själ on E-cigarettes - “Poorly informed”

 The statement has been Niklas Sandin, who runs one of Sweden's largest vejp shops, Esmokes, to react.

-"There are any number of independent studies," says Mr S. Niklas Sandin to Vejpkollen.
-"If the researchers choose not to include them in their analyses, it may be true that they don't know anything.
-Bissart."
+“There are as many independent studies as you like” says Niklas Sandin to Vejpkollen.
+“If the researchers choose not to include them in their analysis, it may be true that they know nothing.
+Bissart.”

 Niklas Sandin points out that Public Health England has been conducting independent research on e-cigarettes for several years.
 The agency summarises its conclusions in an annual report: E-cigarettes - an evidence update.
 According to Public Health England, e-cigarettes are not entirely risk-free, but are significantly less harmful than cigarettes.
 In the UK, doctors are encouraged to support smokers who want to quit using e-cigarettes. vejpning is considered equivalent to, if not better than, traditional nicotine medicines.